hoangduytran/blender-manual/manual/render/eevee/materials/settings.rst

 Subsurface Translucency
 =======================

-Eevee's Subsurface Scattering algorithm works by blurring the irradiance in screen space.
+EEVEE's Subsurface Scattering algorithm works by blurring the irradiance in screen space.
 This means that if no visible part of the surface is lit, the effect disappears.

 However, true Subsurface Scattering goes beneath the surface and can travel a large distance.